 The simple scored concrete in the photo below delineates the diving board area and continues on the other end to elongate the pool.

 For do-it-yourselfers, this is an affordable option that requires just a few supplies from a home improvement store.
 Keep in mind that you can’t achieve a color any lighter than the existing color of the concrete, but other than that, there are hundreds of shades from which to choose.
 For a more sophisticated stain, one that emulates slate, stucco, etc., you may want to contract a professional.

 Concretenetwork.com estimates the average cost of this technique at $2-4 per square foot.
 Keep in mind though that this is the cost of applying the stain to a clean surface in good condition and that any repairs to damage or prepping of the surface must be done beforehand or will come at an additional cost from the contractor.

 Sealants differ from stains in that they serve the purpose of ensuring the longevity and durability of the concrete.

-Surface sealants specific to pool decks offer a slip-resistant texture and composed of UV resistant material, which not only protects your concrete deck but also cools the surface slightly, providing comfort to bare feet in the summertime heat.
+Surface sealants specific to pool decks offer a slip-resistant texture and are composed of UV-resistant material, which not only protects your concrete deck but also cools the surface slightly, providing comfort to bare feet in the summertime heat.

-This is the least aesthetically noticeable finishing option for your pool deck but it’s instrumental in ensuring the longevity of the design choices you make and the surface of your concrete deck should be resealed every few years.
+This is the least aesthetically-noticeable finishing option for your pool deck, but it’s instrumental in ensuring the longevity of the design choices you make and the surface of your concrete pool deck should be resealed every few years.